 Marijuana DUI?
 We Can Help

-An experienced DUI attorney is an important part of your legal defense against a marijuana DUI charge.
-Whether this is your first offense or you are facing a felony this time around, let us give you answers about the process and more information about how we can help you protect your finances and freedom from a conviction.
-Contact us for a case evaluation.
+It is illegal to smoke and drive, but an experienced DUI attorney can help you mount a legal defense against a marijuana DUI charge.
+Whether this is your first offense or you are facing a felony this time around, let us give you answers and legal assistance.